rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.39_Spanky_GVB_20251009_192232/summaries/TLDR.md

 # TL;DR
-CoCivium is the successor to commodity-masquerading community.
+CoCivium™ is the successor to commodity-masquerading community.
 Assets + scripts inside.